OliverLarsson/portfolio-manager/Checkpoints/hw5/Homework5.md

 1) The initial plan for Homework 5 in the project proposal:
 - Create forecasting class: This class will use the historical financial asset data within the current portfolio to create a new object of a possible future state of that portfolio.
 It likely won’t involve very complex financial modeling since that involves variables that aren’t present in the data, but it will be moderate and reasonable nonetheless.
 - Create a pretty UI: The final piece to this is turning the text UI into a better interface with Ultralight.
 This will likely be an extensive portion of this phase since it’s a tool I am not familiar with.
-- What knowledge will I need to know?
+- What will I need to know?
 Everything from this semester.
 How to implement a forecasting algorithm into the data from the database and present it as an object.
 How to use Ultralight to create a nice UI with BI data visualizations.
 - What will I need to learn?
 New to Ultralight so more research will have to go into that along with the initial studying in the first phase.
 Also will need research into how to best implement a forecasting strategy.
 - Additionally: I'll need to sort out the issue of filling the portfolio table with data from the market table based on the investor's wealth.
 I was more focused on the functionality of the Market and Portfolio methods in Homework 4, so it should be a quick fix when I dedicate more time to it.